 Study Abroad - Wine, Gastronomy & Tourism of the Mediterranean Traveling Seminar

-Gastronomic tourism is becoming a real player in the tourism market as food and wine-related services and events attract greater numbers of tourists each year.
-This seminar examines the individuality and expression of France and Spain, bringing together their rich culinary heritage.
-Topics include the international in?uence of the French and Spanish wine markets, the globalization of wine, the pairing of wine and food, gastronomical in?uences, and the ins and outs of the tourism industry.
-Students will have the opportunity to taste French and Spanish wines and to speak directly with winemakers, master chefs and tourism agencies.
-Students will visit various cultural sites in France and Spain as well as attend special lectures on winemaking and food pairing by master chefs and sommeliers.
-These historical sites are ones that greatly influenced tourism, gastronomy, and the economies of these great countries.
+IAU’s January Term Traveling Seminar is designed for students interested in an academic and cultural experience in France and Spain.
+This seminar examines the individuality and expression of the Mediterranean region’s rich culinary heritage.
+Topics include studies of the international influence of French and Spanish wine markets, globalization of wine, pairing of wine and food, and the ins-and-outs of the tourism industry.
+Students have the opportunity to taste French and Spanish wines and speak directly with winemakers, master chefs, and tourism agencies.
+Students visit various cultural sites in France and Spain as well as attend special lectures on winemaking and food pairing by IAU experts, master chefs, and sommeliers.

 Students can select from the following courses: